alisson-gomesc/jkniv-jaas/src/site/content/markdown/index.md

 [Java Authentication and Authorization Service (JAAS)][1] provide mechanism to authentication and authorization the users making your application independent from authentication technologies.

-Hybrid Realm provides an interchangeable authentication and authorization combination for your application, where could combine Database Realm x LDAP Real x CouchDB Realm:
+Hybrid Realm provides an interchangeable and combined for authentication and authorization your application, where could be combined Database Realm x LDAP Real x CouchDB Realm:

 | Realm   | Authentication | Authorization |